roosoars/Clean-Blog/README.md

 ## License

-This project is licensed under the Apache License 2.0:
+This project is licensed under the Apache License 2.0

+## Future Updates

+We have exciting plans for future updates, including:

+- **Commenting system**: Enable readers to leave comments on blog posts.
+- **Search functionality**: Implement a search feature to find posts quickly.
+- **categories**: Organize posts by tags and categories for better navigation.
+- **Enhanced UI/UX and responsive layout for mobile**: Improve the design and user experience of the blog.

+- and much more.